- Job-related exposures to certain dusts and fumes

 - Stomach polyps

 Stomach cancer (also called gastric cancer) is a cancer that begins in the stomach.
 The most common type of stomach cancer is called gastric adenocarcinoma.
-There are more rare types of stomach cancer but most cases of stomach cancer, 90% – 95%, are adenocarcinomas.
+There are more rare types of stomach cancer but 90% – 95% are adenocarcinomas.
 Gastric adenocarcinomas begin in the innermost lining of the stomach.

 The average person in the United States has a risk for stomach cancer that is less than 1%.
 Men have a slightly higher risk than women.
 Most cases are diagnosed between the ages of 60 and 80.
 Some hereditary cancer syndromes cause an increased risk for stomach cancer.

 Symptoms of stomach cancer can include poor appetite, unexplained weight loss, abdominal pain, feeling full or bloated after eating a small meal, severe and persistent heartburn or indigestion, persistent and unexplained nausea and vomiting, and swelling or fluid build-up in the abdomen, blood in the stool or low red blood cell count.